Qubit-excitation-based adaptive variational quantum eigensolver: Results

 where

 We refer to ${Q_i^\dagger}$ and ${Q_i}$ as qubit creation and annihilation operators, respectively.
 They act to change the occupancy of spin-orbital $i$.
-The Pauli-$z$ strings, in Eqs. \eqref{eq:a*} and \eqref{eq:a}, act as exchange phase factors that account for the anticommutation of $a^\dagger$ and $a$.
-Substituting Eqs. \eqref{eq:a*} and \eqref{eq:a} into Eq. \eqref{eq:2nd_q_H}, $H$ can be written as
+The Pauli-$z$ strings, in equations \eqref{eq:a*} and \eqref{eq:a}, compute the parity of the state and act as exchange phase factors that account for the fermionic anticommutation of $a^\dagger$ and $a$.
+Substituting equations \eqref{eq:a*} and \eqref{eq:a} into equation \eqref{eq:2nd_q_H}, $H$ can be written as